 The Basic Needs Program uses funds provided by generous private donors, the Consultation of Religious Communities, the St. Anthony’s Bread fund, and other philanthropic organizations to help Johnson County individuals and families with basic needs such as:

 Housing and Utility Assistance Information

-Must be living in Johnson County, Iowa and have a past-due housing, water, or energy bill.
-If there is a threat of disconnection or eviction, you must be able to pay all but the last $100 on the bill.
+Must live in Johnson County, Iowa and need help paying a housing, water, or energy bill.
 You can receive financial assistance for housing and utilities up to two (2) times per year.
 Once you have received assistance, you must wait sixty (60) days to apply again.
 Unfortunately, the Basic Needs Program cannot help with phone bills, cable bills, insurance bills, taxes, vehicle repairs, or medical bills.

 Applicants must participate in a scheduled in-person interview to provide basic information about your household and sign a release form.
-For housing assistance, bring the past due notice/statement and your current lease or lender agreement.
-For utility assistance, bring the past due statement.
+For housing assistance, bring the statements you need help paying and your current lease or lender agreement.
+For utility assistance, bring the statement.
 If you have contacted other human service agencies for assistance for the same bill, please bring paperwork to show this.